12nico/ds-proj/README.md

-# proj-example
+# A simple structure for a data science project

-A simple example to structure a small data science project
+This is a simple example of how to structure an academic data science project using the `reprodown` package.